gummesson/ellengummesson/about.md

 layout: page
 ---

 My name is Ellen Gummesson and I love communication and the web.
 I recently recieved a degree in media and communication studies, specialising in strategic communication.
-Lately I've been diving straight into front-end development, mainly writing HTML5 and CSS3, dabbling a little bit with [jQuery](http://jquery.com/) and starting to really enjoy Javascript.
+Lately I've been diving straight into front-end development, mainly writing HTML5 and CSS3, dabbling a little bit with [jQuery](http://jquery.com/) and starting to really enjoy JavaScript.
 I also like [Sass](http://sass-lang.com/) and love [Compass](http://compass-style.org/).

 I've also started to learn the programming language [Ruby](http://www.ruby-lang.org/) and I'm hoping that one day I'll conquer the [Ruby on Rails](http://rubyonrails.org/) framework.
 In the meantime I'm having fun with micro web framework [Sinatra](http://www.sinatrarb.com/).
 I enjoy writing small but practically useless [Bash](http://en.wikipedia.org/wiki/Bash_(Unix_shell) "Bash") scripts that I run on my [Manjaro Linux](http://manjaro.org/) box.
 You can check out [my projects on Gitub](https://github.com/gummesson/) if you'd like, although I'm still very much a beginner when it comes to coding.